roderrickcourtney/Azure-Config-AD/README.md

 <img src="https://i.imgur.com/yFq1CCq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step:2 Go to DC-1's network settings --> networking under settings (on the middle left hand side) --> click the hyperlink next to "network interface" --> "IP Configurations" under settings (on the middle left hand side) --> "ipconfig1" --> change the assignment from dynamic to static (this ensures DC-1's IP address will not change) --> check the NIC settings to make sure both VMs are on the same Vnet.
+Step:2 Go to DC-1's network settings --> select networking --> click the hyperlink next to "network interface" --> "IP Configurations" --> "ipconfig1" --> change the assignment from dynamic to static (this ensures DC-1's IP address will not change) --> check the NIC settings to make sure both VMs are on the same "Vnet".
 This will ensure both VMs can communicate & connect with each other later in this lab.
 </p>
 <br />